![]() |

 [32] Not according

-to the covenant that I made with their fathers in the day that [33] But this
+to the covenant that I made with their fathers in the day that I took them by

-shall be the covenant that I will make with the house of Israel; [34] And they
+shall be the covenant that I will make with the house of Israel; After those

-shall teach no more every man his neighbour, and every man his KJV
+shall teach no more every man his neighbour, and every man his brother, saying,

 Bible: Hebrews 8:6-13 [7]